 WEEE Directive (Waste Electrical and Electronic Equipment)

 The WEEE Directive in the European Union sets standards for the recycling and disposal of e-waste.
 It requires manufacturers and businesses to take responsibility for the entire lifecycle of their IT equipment, including end-of-life disposal.
-This means businesses must partner with certified recycling companies to ensure compliance.
+This means businesses must partner with recycling companies to ensure compliance.

 R2 and e-Stewards Certifications